Reposted: I expect something to break eventually.

 Bagram Escapees?

 Not Breaking News: al Qaeda big shot and international terror operative Omar Al-Faruq (al-Farouk, al-Farouq, al-Farook, al-Faruk, Aw-Fook and sometimes Mahmoud bin Ahmad Assegaf) escaped from US custody in Afghanistan last July and has been at large and making threats ever since.
 This nasty cat has been turned.
 Al-Faruq has most certainly been recruited by the US to penetrate al Qaeda and betray the top echelon of global Islamic terrorism.
 Why he turned is unimportant.
 The real question is: why was his cover here in the West so casually yanked?
 Why now?
-I smell a double-cross.
+I smell a double-cross.---

 Update: Tad Brennan posts Escape or Evasion? at TPM Cafe.
 Tad's speculations miss the mark.
 He suspects US CIA spooks killed poor Omar.
 His agenda of blaming Bush administration policies for everything clouds his vision.
 The old feeder just wants to see Omar snuffed, and he doesn't care who does it.